AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

     - This completely disables applying bridge settings to overhangs.
     - This setting was causing issues for some people, essentially setting overhangs to use 85% flow and high speeds.
 - **2021-10-31:** Reduce ***retract_length[0]*** to **0.4mm**
-    - It was previously set to 1mm, which was a bit too aggressive to start with.
+    - Previously set to 1mm, which was a bit too aggressive to start with.
 - **2021-11-07:** Added quotes around ***post_process*** paths.
     - This fixes an issue where it would error if trying to use a path with a space.
 - **2021-11-07:** Fix various support material settings.
     - Supports are disabled in this profile, but the disabled settings had some unnecessary leftovers.
 - **2021-11-11:** Reduce **seam_gap** to **5%**
-    - It was previously 15% internally.
+    - Previously 15% internally.
 A new SS update now allows control over it.
 This should prevent seam gaps that occasionally cropped up previously.
 - **2021-11-11:** Change ***max_layer_height[0]*** to **75%**.
-    - It was previously 0.3mm.
+    - Previously 0.3mm.
 Support for nozzle size based percentages was added.
+- **2021-11-11:** Change ***fill_pattern*** to **grid**.
+    - Previously adaptive cubic.
+Caused occasional pillowing.
 # How to Download
 **1)** Navigate to the .ini file.